-At the end of 2019, Southern Prairie Community Care set its 2020 revenue and expenditure budget.
+At the annual 2021 meeting, Southern Prairie Community Care set its revenue and expenditure budget.

 REQUESTS FOR INFORMATION

 This financial report is designed to provide a general overview of Southern Prairie Community Care's finances.
 Questions concerning any of the information provided in this report, or requests for additional financial information, should be addressed to SPCC Fiscal Agent, E.J.
 Moberg, Lyon County Auditor/Treasurer, 607 West Main Street, Marshall, Minnesota 56258.